-Tanja PorčnikSenior Fellow, Fraser Institute
+Tanja Porčnik President, Visio Institute

-Tanja Porčnik is a Senior Fellow of the Fraser Institute specialising in economic and human freedom studies.
-She is also an adjunct scholar at the Cato Institute and the cofounder and president of the Visio Institute.
+Tanja Porčnik is the president of the Visio Institute.
+She is also an adjunct scholar at the Cato Institute.
 Ms. Porčnik is co-author of The Human Freedom Index.
-Previously, she served as Senior Fellow of the Atlas Economic Research Foundation in Washington, D.C., a Government Teaching Fellow of the American Institute on Political and Economic Systems in Prague, Czech Republic, and a Manager of External Relations of the Cato Institute in Washington, D.C.
-Ms. Porčnik is Editor of the Visio Journal and a frequent commentator on human rights, international relations, and economic policy in the media.
+Previously, she served as the Director of the Fraser Institute's Centre for Economic and Human Freedom Studies, Senior Fellow of the Atlas Network, and a Government Teaching Fellow of the American Institute on Political and Economic Systems.
+Ms. Porčnik is Editor of The Visio Journal and a frequent commentator on human rights, law, and economic policy in the media.